-The Plan's investments are valued at fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification 820, "Fair Value Measurements" ("ASC 820").
-These investment values are discussed more fully in Note 3 below.
+The Plan's investments are reported at fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification 820, "Fair Value Measurement" ("ASC 820").
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Plan's Benefit Trust Committee determines the Plan's valuation policies utilizing information provided by the investment advisors and Trustee.
+These investment values are discussed more fully in Note 3.
 Purchases and sales of investments are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
 Interest income is recorded on the accrual basis.
+Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.